pr9000/doclang/iso-standard.md

 #### Temporal Validation

-- Components: Timestamps are encoded with `hour`, `minute`, and `second` tokens in strict order.
+- Components: Timestamps with second-level precision are encoded with `hour`, `minute`, and `second` tokens in strict order.
+Timestamps with subsecond precision are encoded with `hour`, `minute`, `second` and `subsecond` tokens in strict order.
-- Ranges: `hour.value` is a non-negative integer (no upper bound); `minute.value` is an integer in `[0, 59]`; `second.value` is a decimal where its integral part is in `[0, 59]` and its fractional part can have arbitrary number of digits.
+- Ranges: `hour.value` is an integer in `[0, 99]`; `minute.value` is an integer in `[0, 59]`; `second.value` is an integer in `[0, 59]`; `subsecond.value` is an integer in `[0, 99]`.
-- Point: Exactly 3 consecutive tokens are required (hour, then minute, then second).
+- Point with second-level precision: Exactly 3 consecutive tokens are required (hour, then minute, then second).
+- Point with subsecond precision: Exactly 4 consecutive tokens are required (hour, then minute, then second, then subsecond).
-- Interval: Exactly 6 consecutive tokens are required: start triplet followed by end triplet.
+- Interval with second-level precision: Exactly 6 consecutive tokens are required: start triplet followed by end triplet.
+- Interval with subsecond precision: Exactly 8 consecutive tokens are required: start quadruplet followed by end quadruplet.
 - Normalization: Out-of-range carry is not allowed; producers MUST pre-normalize values (e.g., 61 minutes becomes 1 hour and 1 minute).
 - Monotonicity (intervals): End time MUST be greater than or equal to start time when converted to total seconds.
 - Placement: Timestamp tokens MAY only appear on block-level elements and MUST precede textual content and inline formatting when present.